 Chicken Chorizo Ingredients

 This is a really simple recipe that works great for preparing in bulk.
 All you’ll need is ground chicken, white vinegar, and a chorizo seasoning blend.
 Admittedly, the seasoning blend has a beaucoup of ingredients.
 So I’d encourage you to mix it in bulk for future batches.

 Don’t want to make your own chorizo seasoning?
-You can buy one like this, though I’ve not personally tried it.
+You can buy pre-mixed blends, but I’ve not personally tried any to recommend.

 Homemade Chorizo Seasoning

 First things first, this chorizo seasoning has a long ingredient list.
 Using a pre-mixed option like the Fiesta Chorizo Mix I used for my lean ground pork chorizo saves some time.
 And you’ll definitely use it more than once!